Vita

 In my first year, I was a Visiting Lecturer in the fall and Visiting Assistant Professor in the spring semester, subsequently hired as Assistant Professor in 2004.
 In this period, I brought to life and nourished the GACL workshop series, which by now is a student-oriented workshop where my under- and post-graduate students present their work in a relaxed atmosphere with some famours colleagues from abroad if I manage to attract them.
 I also organized the by now infamous InterPhases conference ("definitely the biggest conference on Phase Theory and Interfaces ever held, which brought together some 200 linguists in Nicosia to exchange ideas on various issues regarding these topics"; see here), with several invited speakers (Richard Kayne, Howard Lasnik, and Gereon Müller) and Noam Chomsky for the keynote address, who also received an honorary doctorate from UCY at the occasion.

 During these years, I also founded the free online journal Biolinguistics with Cedric Boeckx in 2007 (now with a new Biolinguistics Blog, set up by Bridget Samuels and other Biolinguistics Task Team members), carried out my first UCY-internally funded research project on minimalism (2007–2009), for which I compiled a glossary of key concepts and definitions with the help of my research assistant Christos Vlachos, and participated in the COST Action A33 on language development in 5-year-olds coordinated by Uli Sauerland (2006–2010).
 Subsequently, I developed an ever-growing interest in Cypriot Greek and its development, especially first language acquisition in typically developing and language-impaired children.
 With the creation of the Cyprus Acquisition Team in 2009, I ventured deeper into this world and am now actively participating in COST Action IS0804 on bilingual SLI (2009–2013), coordinated by Sharon Armon-Lotem, for which I also serve as Dissemination Officer.
-My latest grant is another UCY-funded research project, Gen-CHILD (2010–2012).
+My next grant was another UCY-funded research project, Gen-CHILD (2010–2012).